MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-getting-started.md

 In this case, we only want the *State Code* column, so we select only that column and then select **OK**.
 We clear the checkbox from **Use original column name as prefix** because we don’t need or want that; if we leave that selected, the merged column would be named *NewColumn.State Code* (the original column name, or *NewColumn*, then a dot, then the name of the column being brought into the query).

+>[!NOTE]
-**Note:** Want to play around with how to bring in that *NewColumn* table?
+>Want to play around with how to bring in that *NewColumn* table?
 You can experiment a bit, and if you don’t like the results, just delete that step from the **Applied Steps** list in the **Query Settings** pane; your query returns to the state prior to applying that **Expand** step.
 It’s like a free do-over, which you can do as many times as you like until the expand process looks the way you want it.

 We now have a single query (table) that combined two data sources, each of which has been shaped to meet our needs.
 This query can serve as a basis for lots of additional, interesting data connections – such as housing cost statistics, demographics, or job opportunities in any state.